OSGeo/OSGeoLive-doc/en/quickstart/eoxserver_quickstart.rst

 Overview
 --------

-EOxServer is a server for Earth Observation (EO) data.
-More precisely it is a Python application and framework for presenting EO data and metadata.
+EOxServer is a server for presenting big Earth Observation (EO) data archives and metadata via Open Standards.
+It builds upon an Open Source stack of software which includes Python, :doc:`MapServer
+<mapserver_overview>`, Django/GeoDjango, :doc:`GDAL <gdal_overview>`, PROJ.4
+and a :doc:`SpatiaLite <spatialite_overview>` or :doc:`PostGIS
+<postgis_overview>` database.

 This Quick Start describes how to: